 I have gotten away from this more since we started homeschool “official.”
 We need to get back to this!
 Our kids are making so many connections during sensory play time.
 Vocabulary, math, science…you name it.
 They are getting it through sensory play.
 I am by no means an expert on sensory play, but I can throw a sensory bin with colored water and some scoops and measuring cups together in a heartbeat.
 Play proceeds for hours from that small effort.

 Have you removed the burden of a kindergarten curricula option, too?
-I would love to hear your experiences!
+I would love to hear about your experiences!
 Leave a comment and share!